What We Do

 In 2012, UNRWA launched an innovative new loan product for youth called Mubadarati.
 These loans are available to young men and women aged 18-30 to start new businesses that create self-employment and employment for others.
 Originally launched in the West Bank and Gaza, the product is also available in Jordan and Syria.
 Mubadarati is the first youth start-up loan product of its kind in the region.

 This is a personal loan for working-class families that have no access to bank credit.
 It is intended to help them build household assets, pay for education and household services, while helping low-income clients recover household assets sold to cope with unemployment, ill health, or one-off social outlays, like weddings and funerals.
 The loan ceiling is three times the client’s monthly salary.

 This is a loan to help families with no access to mortgage facilities to improve, expand or acquire housing.
-Loan values range from US$ 3,000 to US$ 15,000.
-The HLP was successfully piloted in Gaza in 2006, and extended to the West Bank in 2008.
+Loan values range from US$ 3,000 to US$ 15,000 and maturities from 18 to 36 months.
+The HLP was successfully piloted in Gaza in 2006 and was extended to the West Bank in 2008.
 Lack of capital has prevented extension into Jordan and Syria.

 The department's newest loan product established in 2017 aims directly at providing start-up loans ranging from SYP 30,000 to SYP 600,000 (approximately US$ 70 - US$ 1,380) to encourage micro-entrepreneurs, of more than 30 years of age, in establishing their businesses in Syria.
 Repayment periods fall between 6 and 30 months.